hayatikocur/hayatikocur/README.md

 ## Hi there 👋

 I'm Hayati Kocur. <br/>
-I'm a freshman Computer Engineering Student at Bilkent.
+I'm a freshman Computer Engineering Student at Bilkent. <br/>
+I'm passionate about everything related to technology.

 <!--
 **hayatikocur/hayatikocur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.